FAQ-on-buying-a-marina-berth

 In other marinas, you will be buying the right to moor your vessel in the marina as a whole.

-In both cases, this right to berth is for a predetermined length of time and for a predetermined size, length and width of a marina berth.
+In both cases, this right to berth is for a predetermined length of time and for a predetermined size, length and width of a berth.

 You’ll be happy to hear that you won’t have any stamp duty to pay on any marina berth purchase in the UK.